keepthrifty/keepthrifty.github.io/_posts/2016-06-05-prepay-vs-invest.md

 > Before you make any major financial decision, do the math and know your mentality! ([_Tweet this_][tweet-quote])

-## An offer for you

-If you want to see how the prepay vs invest scenarios play out for you, I'd be happy to run your scenarios through my spreadsheet and e-mail you the results.

-If you're interested, [contact me](/about/#contact) with the following and I'll get back to you with a summary of the scenarios:

-- Outstanding mortgage balance
-- Mortgage interest rate
-- Current mortgage payment
-- Additional prepayment you're considering

-As always, you can find me on [twitter][twitter-link] or leave a comment in the section below.

 Thrift on, rockstars!

 [how-we-saved-on-mortgage]: {{ site.url }}{% post_url 2016-04-10-how-we-saved-on-our-mortgage %}